webmagic-io/docs/en/posts/ch5-annotation/lifecycle.md

 ### 5.6 a complete process

-Prior to the date, we know the URL and extract the relevant API, a reptile has been basically completed the preparation.
+Prior to the date, we know the URL and extract the relevant API, a crawler has been basically completed the preparation.

 ```java
 @TargetUrl("https://github.com/\\w+/\\w+")